Ralph-Lee/blog/network-iphone-podcast-app-review.md

 * skip forward and back
 * refresh/reload my feed once a day; sometimes in the morning, sometimes in the afternoon.
+* skip forward in increments of 30 sec or 2 mins.

 ###Things Network Gets Right###
-* the play screen has a large scrubber button
+* the play screen has a large scrubber button.
+It's easy to grab and slide.
 * the overall look and feel is very iOS 7.
-It's refreshing.
-* there are no faux button/textlabels prevelent in iOS 7.
+It's refreshing, and uses the best of iOS 7.
+Circles, thin fonts and no lines separating sections of the app.
+The app also sparingly uses faux button/textlabels prevelent in iOS 7.
 * the play screen is clean and uncluttered.
-The podcast shownotes
+The podcast shownotes are on a separate page, just a swipe away.
-* chapters?
 * the search and subscribe process was fantastic
 * when you tap into search/add a new podcast, focus is given to the textbox and the keyboard appears immediately
 * sometimes you're presented with double results, but no explanation as to what the difference between the two are.
+* giving you the choice

 ###Things I Wish They Did (Better)###